rdgoodman/MICPSO/ReadMe.txt

 More Urgent:

-> PSO termination criterion is still untested
+> PSO termination criterion is still untested, may need to change it for the "penalize invalid solutions" issue

 > Double check that all graph coloring examples are correct (in terms of nodes and edges), and that the values make sense.

+> Deal with constraint-handling in ICPSO